AdobeDocs/audience-manager.en/help/using/features/addressable-audiences.md

 The [!UICONTROL Addressable Audience] and [!UICONTROL Destination] metrics return a count of unique users for the selected time interval.
 For example, a visitor is only counted once, even if they come to your site multiple times.
 The first visit is the unique visit and gets recorded.
 The subsequent visits are returning visits and are not counted because they're not unique.

 Date ranges contain data for the selected time interval or older.
 And, the data ages out of each report interval as time passes.
-For example, let's assume you see 2 visitors after choosing the Last 30 Days option.
+For example, let's assume you see 2 visitors after choosing the [!UICONTROL Last 30 Days] option.
 In the reports, these visitors:

-* *Will be* included in the results returned by the longer time intervals (60-days, 90-days, and Lifetime).
+* *Will be* included in the results returned by the longer time intervals (60 days, 90 days, and Lifetime).
-* *Will not be* included in the shorter intervals that precede the Last 30 Day option (Current, 7-days, and 14-days).
+* *Will not be* included in the shorter intervals that precede the [!UICONTROL Last 30 Day] option (Current, 7 days, and 14 days).

-And, on day 31, these visitors only show up in the 60-day, 90-day, and Lifetime results.
-They have aged out of the 30-day interval.
-Visitors do not age out of the Lifetime interval.
+And, on day 31, these visitors only show up in the 60 day, 90 day, and [!UICONTROL Lifetime] results.
+They have aged out of the 30 day interval.
+Visitors do not age out of the [!UICONTROL Lifetime] interval.

-## Addressable Audience Metrics {#reference_562FD922213844429A94518EEFCB93EB}
+## [!UICONTROL Addressable Audience] Metrics {#reference_562FD922213844429A94518EEFCB93EB}

-Lists and defines metrics provided by Addressable Audiences.
+Lists and defines metrics provided by [!UICONTROL Addressable Audiences].

 ## Customer-Level Metrics {#section_0816B56BF5A14CEF8578674DB33D08F3}